nawawishkid-old/line-at-admin/README.md

 # ISSUES

-- [ ] `chatList.refresh()` causes error: `Unknown data property: selectedItem` after cancel searching results on Line@ GUI because no chatItem selected
+- [ ] `chatList.refresh()` causes error: `Unknown data property: selectedItem` after cancel searching results on Line@ GUI (clicking x button on search bar of the chat list) because no chatItem selected.
+But I've tried select a chatItem, the error still exists.
+I have to reassign the whole ChatAdmin object so that the error disappear.